History of Alexandria: Late Roman and Byzantine period

-Arab rule
+Islamic rule

 In 619, the city was taken by Khosrau II, King of Persia.
 Although the Byzantine Emperor Heraclius recovered it a few years later, in 641 the Arabs, under the general Amr ibn al-As during the Muslim conquest of Egypt, captured it decisively after a siege that lasted fourteen months.
 The city received no aid from Constantinople during that time; Heraclius was dead and the new Emperor Constans II was barely twelve years old.
 In 645 a Byzantine fleet recaptured the city, but it fell for good the following year.
-Thus ended a period of 975 years of the Greco-Roman control over the city.
+Thus ended a period of 975 years of Greco-Roman control over the city.

 Nearly two centuries later, between the years 814 and 827, Alexandria came under the control of pirates of Andalusia (Spain today), later to return to Arab hands.
 In the year 828, the alleged body of Mark the Evangelist was stolen by Venetian merchants, which led to the Basilica of Saint Mark.
 Years later, the city suffered many earthquakes during the years 956, 1303 and then in 1323.

-After a long decline, Alexandria emerged as major metropolis at the time of the Crusades and lived a flourishing period due to trade with agreements with the Aragonese, Genoese and Venetians who distributed the products arrived from the East through the Red Sea.
-It formed an emirate of the Ayyubid Empire, where Saladin's elder brother Turan Shah was granted a sinecure to keep him from the front lines of the crusades.
-In the year 1365, Alexandria was brutally sacked after being taken by the armies of the Crusaders, led by King Peter of Cyprus.
-The fourteenth and fifteenth centuries, Venice has eliminated the jurisdiction and its Alexandrian warehouse became the center of the distribution of spices to the Portuguese Cape route to open in 1498, which marks the commercial decline, worsened by the Turkish invasion.
+Throughout the late medieval period and after a long decline, Alexandria emerged as a major metropolis and the most important commercial port in Egypt and one of the most important in the Mediterranean.
+The jewish traveller Benjamin of Tudela even described it as “a trading market for all nations”.
+Indeed, Alexandria was the outlet for all goods coming from Arabia, such as incense, and from India and South-East Asia, such as spices (pepper, cloves, cinnamon, etc.), precious stones, pearls and exotic woods like brazilwood.
+But it was also the outlet for goods from Africa, such as ivory and precious woods.
+These goods arrived in Alexandria after passing through Aden on their way to the Red Sea, then headed up the Red Sea to be unloaded in the port of Aydhab.
+From Aydhab, a caravan took the goods to the Nile, probably to the town of Qus.
+From there, the goods sailed to Alexandria.
+These goods then found their way to the Alexandria market alongside Egyptian products.